BuildingBlocksTechnologiesLLC/BlockchainOpportunityAnalysis/README.md

 Linkedin titles contained both company and location ususally from looking for 'hiring' and 'in'. 'hiring' was usually preceded by the company name and 'in' was usually followed by the location.

+#### Choosing company

+In order to determine a company name from the body, the most common named was used do to the company name being used the most often.

 ### Accuracy

 Accuracy was calculated through counting how many predicted subjects were the same as the labeled subjects.
 This was then divided by the total number of postings there were.